knownasilya/ember-highlight/README.md

 ## Attributes

 The positional params map to `term`.
+Each param can be an array of terms, which are automatically flattened.

 * `caseSensitive` - Defaults to `false`.
 * `wordsOnly` - Defaults to `false`.